jonatino/CSGO-Offset-Scanner/README.md

 ## Dependencies

-We use some really cool technology to drive Abendigo.
-Here's a list:

-- [Java Native Access (JNA)](https://github.com/java-native-access/jna) as the backbone for interfacing with native libraries
+- [Java-Memory-Manipulation](https://github.com/Jonatino/Java-Memory-Manipulation) as the foundation for memory reading/writing

 ## Plans